CptDat9/CptDat9/README.md

 ### :man_technologist: About Me :
 I am currently an enrolled student at Hanoi University of Science and Technology, where I am pursuing a major in Computer Science.
-- :mechanical_arm: Exploring about Data and AI
-- :tada: Exciting in Blockchain Technology

 ### :hammer_and_wrench: Skills:
 #### Languages: